-The benefit cap puts a limit on the total amount of welfare benefits many people can be paid.
-Find out how the benefit cap may affect you, and what action you can take if it does.
+The benefit cap puts a limit on the total amount of benefits many working age people can be paid.

 How much is the cap?

-In Wales, from 7th November 2016, the total amount of benefits that can be received by any individual or family is capped at:
+The total amount of benefits that can be received by any individual or family living in Wales is capped at: